osohq/oso/docs/getting-started/policies/application-types.rst

 Summary
 =======

-- **Application types** and their associated application data are available within policies.
+* **Application types** and their associated application data are available within policies.
-- Types can be **registered** with oso, in order to:
+* Types can be **registered** with oso, in order to:
-    - Create instances of application types in policies
+    * Create instances of application types in policies
-    - Leverage the inheritance structure of application types with **specialized rules**, supporting more sophisticated access control models.
+    * Leverage the inheritance structure of application types with **specialized rules**, supporting more sophisticated access control models.
-- You can use **built-in methods** on primitive types & literals like strings and dictionaries, exactly as if they were application types.
+* You can use **built-in methods** on primitive types & literals like strings and dictionaries, exactly as if they were application types.

+.. admonition:: What's next
+    :class: tip

+    * Explore how to implement common authorization models in oso, like **role-based** and **attribute-based access control**:
+      :doc:`/using/examples/index`.
+    * Learn more about using application types with your language in:
+      :doc:`/using/libraries/index`.